Rachel Stevens

-Rachel Lauren Stevens (born 9 April 1978) is an English singer, television personality, actress and businesswoman.
-She was a member of the pop group S Club 7 between 1999 and 2003.
+Rachel Lauren Stevens (born 9 April 1978) is an English singer and actress.
+She has been a member of the pop group S Club, which was active from 1998 to 2003, and has reformed once again since 2023.
 She released her solo debut studio album Funky Dory in September 2003.
 The album reached number nine on the UK album chart and the British Phonographic Industry (BPI) awarded it with a gold certification in October 2003.
-Two singles, "Sweet Dreams My LA Ex" and "Funky Dory", were initially released from the album: "Sweet Dreams My LA Ex" peaked at number two in the UK and received a silver certification from the BPI.
+Two singles, "Sweet Dreams My L.A.
+Ex" and "Funky Dory", were initially released from the album: "Sweet Dreams My L.A.
+Ex" peaked at number two in the UK and received a silver certification from the BPI.

 In July 2004, Stevens released the single "Some Girls" as a charity record for Sport Relief, and the single's success prompted Polydor to re-issue Funky Dory with three new songs.
 Come and Get It, her second studio album, was released in October 2005.
 It peaked at No. 28 in the UK, and two of its three singles reached the Top 10.
-Following the release, Rachel took an extended hiatus from her music career.
+Following the release, Stevens took an extended hiatus from her music career.

 In 2008, she came second in the sixth series of the BBC One series Strictly Come Dancing with her dance partner Vincent Simone.
-On 16 November 2010, she gave birth to her first child, Amelie.
 In 2013, she was a mentor assistant on The X Factor New Zealand.
-In September 2013, Stevens announced she was pregnant with her second child and gave birth to Minnie on 1 April.
-Also in 2014, she was awarded FHMs sexiest woman of all time.
+In 2014 she was awarded FHMs sexiest woman of all time.
 Stevens became one of the coaches in the 4th season of RTE's The Voice of Ireland.
 Stevens' version of the song "More, More, More" has been used in adverts for sofa retailer ScS.
-In November 2014, S Club 7 announced plans for an arena reunion tour, titled Bring It All Back 2015, touring the UK in May 2015.
+In November 2014, S Club 7 announced plans for an arena reunion tour, titled Bring It All Back 2015, touring the UK briefly in May 2015.
+The band has reformed once again since 2023 under the 'S Club' moniker following the announcement of their Good Times tour.

 Early life

 Born in Southgate, London, to a Jewish family, she had a Jewish upbringing and attended Osidge JMI School and Ashmole School in London.
-Her father is Michael Stevens and she has two brothers, Jason and Leigh.
+Her father is Michael Stevens and she has two brothers.

 In 1993, she first caught attention by winning a modelling contest sponsored by UK teen magazine Just 17, beating 5,000 other competitors.
 Following her first modelling jobs, she decided to study at the London College of Fashion, where she achieved a diploma in business.
-During that time she also worked in a film company and later in public relations, but began to lose interest and decided to pursue a career in singing instead.
+During that time she also worked for a film company and later in public relations, but began to lose interest and decided to pursue a career in singing instead.